Bacon: Bacon fat

 Bacon is often used for a cooking technique called barding consisting of laying or wrapping strips of bacon or other fats over a roast to provide additional fat to a lean piece of meat.
 It is often used for roast game birds, and is a traditional method of preparing beef filet mignon, which is wrapped in strips of bacon before cooking.
 The bacon itself may afterwards be discarded or served to eat, like cracklings.
 It may also be cut into lardons.

 One teaspoon (4 g) of bacon grease has 38 calories (40 kJ/g).
 It is composed almost completely of fat, with very little additional nutritional value.
 Bacon fat is roughly 40% saturated.
-Despite the disputed health risks of excessive bacon grease consumption, it remains popular in the cuisine of the American South.
+Despite the likely health risks of excessive bacon grease consumption, it remains popular in the cuisine of the American South.

 Nutrients

-One 10-g slice of cooked side bacon contains 4.5 g of fat, 3.0 g of protein, and 205 mg of sodium.
+One 10 g slice of cooked side bacon contains 4.5 g of fat, 3.0 g of protein, and 205 mg of sodium.
 The fat, protein, and sodium content varies depending on the cut and cooking method.

 68% of the food energy of bacon comes from fat, almost half of which is saturated.
 A serving of three slices of bacon contains 30 milligrams of cholesterol (0.1%).